HoolaBoola/programming-language-tutorials/README.md

 This list is a work in progress and does and will not link to all possible resources.

+Be sure to check [Learn X in Y minutes](https://learnxinyminutes.com/) for very short introductions to various programming languages!

 ### Languages included so far

 - [Rust](https://hoolaboola.github.io/programming-language-tutorials/#Rust)